-Black or green tea from a reputable source making sure the ingredient is camellia sinensis, proving it is real tea leaves.
 You can use either tea bags or loose leaf tea, I started with tea bags then switched to buying bulk loose leaf.

 A healthy scoby, starter kombucha from a previous batch or a store bought plain kombucha like GT’s Original.

 Have either a cheesecloth, paper towel, or kitchen towel.
 Since I do a secondary fermentation to produce a carbonated flavored kombucha, I also have mason jars (or you can use flip-top jars or anything airtight).